top of page

 Image of a healthy pre or post workout meal

-What To Eat Before a Workout and After a Workout
+What To Eat Before and After a Workout

 For many women, the decision of what to eat before a workout is an important one.
 Do you load up on carbs beforehand, or should you focus on protein?
 And what about after your workout?
 Should you reach for a protein shake or something else entirely?
 Knowing what to eat and when can help you make the most of your workout.